DYK with Jeff Bell – Exploring the Edmonton Region’s export data

 Why export?

-Increasing exports can certainly benefit individual companies and the region as a whole.
+Increasing exports can certainly benefit individual companies and the Region as a whole.

 According to studies, 2 exporting increases a company’s growth rate and overall revenue.
 Alberta’s population is relatively small (~4.7 million people).
 Exporting can provide access to much larger markets.
-For comparison, the Netherlands, with a land area only 3.5 times the size of the Edmonton region, exports 80 times the value of our exports.
+For comparison, the Netherlands, with a land area only 3.5 times the size of the Edmonton Region, exports 80 times the value of our exports.

 Figure 3